Meningococcal disease

 Bexsero has an acceptable safety and tolerability profile based on clinical trial data.

-Safety surveillance (from September 2015 to 31 May 2017) of a national routine vaccination program for children aged 2–18 months using Bexsero in the United Kingdom found no unexpected adverse reactions except for reports that described a local reaction with a persistent nodule at the site of injection, usually without other symptoms.58 There was no increase in the frequency of febrile seizures or convulsions in infants who received Bexsero.59
+Safety surveillance (from September 2015 to 31 May 2017) of a national routine vaccination program for children aged 2–18 months using Bexsero in the United Kingdom found no unexpected adverse reactions except for reports that described a local reaction with a persistent nodule at the site of injection, usually without other symptoms.58 There was no increase in the frequency of febrile seizures or convulsions in infants who received Bexsero.59 A later study showed a small but significantly increased risk of febrile seizures in infants aged 1–18 months who received Bexsero in the United Kingdom from 2015 to 2018.60 However, it was difficult to attribute the risk directly to Bexsero as the majority of infants receiving Bexsero (93%) also received other vaccinations on the same day.

 In a clinical trial, the frequency of fever was about 2 times higher when infants received Bexsero with other infant vaccines, specifically DTPa-hepB-IPV-Hib vaccine and 7vPCV (7-valent pneumococcal conjugate vaccine).
-51–62% of these infants reported fever ≥38°C, and 10–15% reported fever ≥39°C within 7 days of any vaccine dose.30
+51–62% of these infants reported fever ≥38°C, and 10–15% reported fever ≥39°C within 7 days of any vaccine dose.32

 - tenderness, swelling, induration and erythema at the injection site